Madiun Affair: Delanggu strike

-Foreign relations of Republic of Indonesia
+Foreign relations of the Republic of Indonesia

 The Madiun Affair should be placed in an international context in which two superpower countries played a role in the Indonesian government.
-Suripno was a young communist who became the representative of the Republic of Indonesia at the Congress of World Federation of Democratic Youth in Prague in 1947.
+Suripno was a young communist who became the representative of the Republic of Indonesia at the Congress of the World Federation of Democratic Youth in Prague in 1947.
 He was also given a mandate to contact the Soviet Union.
-In January 1948, he met a Soviet ambassador and discussed future consular relationship between the Soviet Union and Indonesia.
+In January 1948, he met a Soviet ambassador and discussed the future consular relationship between the Soviet Union and Indonesia.
 The Soviet government finally took the initiative by informing Suripno that the Consular Treaty had been rectified.
 Instead of accepting the treaty, Hatta's government decided to suspend the bilateral relationship.
 Suripno was then asked to return to Indonesia.
 On August 11, 1948, Suripno arrived at Jogjakarta with his "secretary", who turned out to be Musso, a senior Indonesian communist leader.
-When asked to give official report to the Minister of Foreign Affairs Haji Agus Salim, Suripno praised the Soviets for theie political stance, which had always acknowledged Indonesia as a sovereign state.
+When asked to give an official report to the Minister of Foreign Affairs Haji Agus Salim, Suripno praised the Soviets for their political stance, which had always acknowledged Indonesia as a sovereign state.

-Hatta repeatedly refused the Consular Treaty because he was inclined to seek assistance to US power.
-On July 21, Sukarno, Hatta, Minister for the Interior, Minister for Information, and the US representative had a meeting at a hotel in Sarangan, Madiun.
+Hatta repeatedly refused the Consular Treaty because he was inclined to seek assistance from US power.
+On July 21, Sukarno, Hatta, the Minister for the Interior, the Minister for Information, and the US representative had a meeting at a hotel in Sarangan, Madiun.
 The Dutch and the US had the common goal of controlling the natural resources.
-On September 17, the Dutch Minister of Foreign Affairs stated that communist expansion in Indonesia was the main obstacle to the western powers acquiring of resources.
+On September 17, the Dutch Minister of Foreign Affairs stated that communist expansion in Indonesia was the main obstacle to the Western powers acquiring resources.
 The Dutch wanted the US to believe that Indonesia was the bulwark of communists.
 The US, however, decided to "include Hatta and his association in one international anti-communist front to be established in East and Southeast Asia" to challenge the Soviets.
 The Dutch failed to restore its control over Indonesia by bringing Indonesian leaders and American representatives into conflict.